Auto Multicam Editing in Premiere Pro: Switch Cameras & Speakers with AI

 Step 1: Set Up Your Premiere Pro Timeline

-Before you jump into Cutback:
+Before you jump into Premiere Assistant:

 1. Open a new Premiere Pro project.